How to get MC Number

 So what you’re seeing on Safer Licensing and Insurance is your insurance company’s promise to the public with your 91X Certification or Bond, for $300,000.

-Why Does The Insurance Company Require 35 Days’ Notice to Cancel?
+Why the Insurance Company Needs 35 Days’ Notice to Cancel

 By law there is a mandatory 35-day waiting period before an insurance company can finalize a cancellation for a commercial auto policy with a filing.
 This gives the public enough time to be notified and stay informed if your insurance should lapse and the MCS-90 comes into play.